Oak-Leaf Hydrangea

 In fall, the oak-shaped leaves of Hydrangea quercifolia produce vivid shades of purple, red, and gold.

-Hydrangea quercifolia ‘Snow Queen’ (oak-leaved hydrangea) on Magnolia Plaza.
+Hydrangea quercifolia ‘Snow Queen’ (oak-leaf hydrangea) on Magnolia Plaza.
 Photo: Michael Stewart.

 Medinilla multiflora is commonly known as the Malaysian-orchid, though it is neither a true orchid nor native to Malaysia.
 Native to the Philippines, this species (like many orchids) is an epiphyte: an “air plant” that grows on top of other plants, rather than putting roots in the ground.